Tesa44/Projects/README.md

 ###########
 RSA-CODE
 This is my project in Python from middle-school.
-It is simple encryption program based on RSA logic.
+It is encryption program based on RSA logic.
 I learned Python to matura exam and after I left it due to learn HTML,CSS and JS.